How can you help?

 P1,500 per year for tuition, uniform, student “ID”, PTA, etc.

-Tuition varies widely P500-1,000 monthly allowance for food, transportation, etc.
+Tuition varies widely while a minimum of P 1,000 monthly allowance is for food, transportation, etc.

 Project Malasakit is a Securities and Exchange Commission (SEC) registered foundation with Reg No. CN 201013987 and TIN: 007-861-739.